Why is expressive and receptive language development important?

-TherapyWorks has built a large network of therapists with a variety of backgrounds, all of whom hold a masters or doctorate degree in their field and have significant experience working with expressive and receptive language delays and disorders.
+TherapyWorks has built a large network of therapists , all of whom hold a masters or doctorate degree in their field and have significant experience working with expressive and receptive language delays and disorders.
 Our extensive talent pool enables us to thoughtfully match each child with a therapist that has the right training and experience based on that child’s specific needs.
 The result is effective, successful therapy.